 International students must use the on-line application to apply for graduate studies.
 Additional information and instructions for international applicants may be found at the Graduate School web site (http://gradschool.unc.edu/applicant_intl.html) and at the Office of International Student & Scholar Services (http://oisss.unc.edu/).
 See the Graduate School web site for more information.
 If you are unable to apply online or require assistance to do so, you must contact the Graduate School directly at email@example.com.

 TOEFL scores are reportable for a period of two years from date of the exam.
 Exam results more than two years old will not be reported by Educational Testing Service (ETS), and thus cannot be considered by the Graduate School.
 TOEFL scores that are submitted to this institution are kept on file for only one year.
 If you are currently enrolled at a U.S. institution, you must submit an official transcript or verification of degree candidate status from that institution to qualify for a TOEFL waiver.
 If the degree or an official verification is not received, the TOEFL score will again be required.

 A non-refundable application fee is required for each program to which you apply.
-Students with a GPA of 3.2 or higher on a 4-point scale should contact us to inquire about eligibility for waiver of the application fee.

 The Department of Geological Sciences requires the official score report of the Graduate Record Examination (GRE's) from all applicants for admission to the graduate program.
 These results are mailed by the Educational Testing Service (ETS) directly to the Graduate School.
 If the test is taken in December, the official report likely will not arrive in the Graduate School by the December 11th deadline; a photocopy will be acceptable for application processing purposes until the official report arrives.